On a busy summer day, a boat launch ramp can become quite congested.

 Don’t just line up to the ramp only to twiddle your thumbs, waiting for a family member to come back from the marina bathroom.
 You’d be surprised how many boaters do that.

 Dewinterization steps are important also, especially when it comes to your vessel’s power steering.
 Don’t find yourself launched and unable to turn your wheel to putter out of another boater’s way.
 Take the steps to ensure your steering works before getting in the water.
-You may need to invest in steering tube brushes.
+You may need to invest in steering tube brushes (check price on Amazon).

 Which brings me to the next etiquette rule.